China October home prices rise for first time in 14 months, outlook cloudy

 Even a modest recovery in a sector that accounts for 15 percent of gross domestic product is a welcome boost for an economy heading for its weakest growth in 25 years.

-The numbers bootsted Chinese real estate stocks with the Shanghai stock exchange property subindex .SSEP surging more than 4 percent.
-Greenland Holdings (600606.SS) and Poly Real Estate (600606.SS) gained nearly 10 percent.
+The numbers bootsted Chinese real estate stocks with the Shanghai stock exchange property subindex surging more than 4 percent.
+Greenland Holdings and Poly Real Estate gained nearly 10 percent.

 The NBS data showed larger cities have led the price upturn, with Shenzhen the top performer.
 Prices in Shenzhen rose 39.9 percent in October from a year earlier, quickening from September's annual 37.6 percent.